 Few instrument set-ups are complete without attenuators, as without them your ability to evaluate the performance of your device under different conditions would be severely limited.
-Our Lab Brick attenuators combine both the performance and the configurability you need to provide a wide range of measurement flexibility, and setting them up is performed the exact same way as all of our products &ndash from a single display.
-(If you're unfamiliar with our Windows-based Lab Brick software, start with the first post in this series to learn more.)
+Our Lab Brick attenuators combine both the performance and the configurability you need to provide a wide range of measurement flexibility, and setting them up is performed the exact same way as all of our products and from a single display.
+(If you're unfamiliar with our Windows-based Lab Brick software, learn more here)

 To set the RF output power using the Attenuation field on the top of the screen, type the desired attenuation level into the window and hit the “Enter” or use the up/down arrows.
 The usual presets are here as well: 1 and 10 dB, and you can select others by clicking on “Other” and entering the values.